Last Updated on 17.10.2022

 - Clear glass can show off cool colors or add-ins

-- Lids can be cheap and might not fit right
+- Caps can be cheap and might not fit right

 The packaging keeps the jars safe in transit.
-If you do suffer a broken jar, the company is very helpful and should replace it without a hassle.
+If you suffer a broken pot, the company is beneficial and should replace it without a hassle.
 You have a few options for the lids.
-The metals both look nice, but the black plastic can show scratches since it is shiny.
-The metal lids are regularly out of stock, so you may need to set an alert for when they are in stock again.
+Both metals look nice, but the black plastic can show scratches since it is shiny.
+The metal lids are regularly out of stock, so you may need to alert them when they are in stock again.

-Many businesses that make candles use these jars successfully for their candles. the straight sides also make it easier for customers to clean them out and reuse them.
-This makes them more environmentally friendly.
-The one issue is that they do not hold 9 ounces of wax by weight.
-This means you may need to scramble and prepare more jars than you thought you needed.
+Many businesses that make candles use these jars successfully for their candles.
+The straight sides also make it easier for customers to clean and reuse them, making them more environmentally friendly.
+The one issue is that they do not hold 9 ounces of wax by weight, so you may need to scramble and prepare more jars than you thought you needed.

-Be sure to check the capacity ahead of time so you don’t risk wasting wax.
+Be sure to check the capacity ahead of time to avoid wasting wax.
 Otherwise, these are great jars and come highly recommended.
-Just watch out for consistency issues.
-Some people have noted that they received slightly greener glass between orders.
-This can be a problem if you are selling since you want a consistent product and may need to take pictures again.
+Just watch out for consistency issues; some have noted that they received slightly greener glass between orders.
+If you sell, this can be a problem since you want a consistent product and must retake pictures.